vinaykukke/unsigned_py/reference/hou-python.md

 ```

 ##### Run compiled PySide2 UI

-This is the better option (then running *.ui files, see below)!
+This is the better option (then running \*.ui files, see below)!
-Create with QT Designer interface.ui file and save it somewhere where Houdini Python will see it (or add the path to the file to os.environ['PYTHONPATH']).
+Create with QT Designer interface.ui file and save it somewhere where Houdini python will see it (or add the path to the file to os.environ['PYTHONPATH']).
 Name main widget object (QWidget) "MyInterface".
 Create compile_ui.bat file:

 ```c
 set UIFILE=%1
 set UIDIR=%~dp$PATH:1